Covid -19 Financial Supports announced for the Self-employedPosted Friday, March 13, 2020

 1. Covid-19 Pandemic Unemployment Payment for the Self-Employed

-COVID-19 Pandemic Unemployment Payment is a new social welfare payment for employees and self-employed people who become unemployed during the Covid-19 public health emergency and will remain open to new applicants until the end of 2020.
+The COVID-19 Pandemic Unemployment Payment [PUP] is a social welfare payment for employees and self-employed people who have lost their employment due to the Covid-19 public health emergency and will remain open to new applicants until the end of 2020.

 2. Short Time Work Support

 Short Time Work Support is a form of Jobseeker’s Benefit and is an income support payment if your contracted hours have been temporarily cut back.

 The payment is made in respect of your regular income for the days that you are no longer working.
 For example, if your working week has been reduced from a 5 day work pattern to a 3 day work pattern, you can receive support for the other 2 days.

 Short Time Work Support is paid for a maximum of 234 days.
 Your entitlement will depend on the number of social insurance contributions you have.

 How to qualify

 o qualify for Short Time Work Support, you must be: